Materials: none

 1. Children form a circle and one child is chose to be "it.

-2. "It" walks around the outside of the circle saying "duck" as he or
+2. "It" walks around the outside of the circle saying "duck" as

 she touches each player on the head.
 Players squat down as they